mcqwertywhat/dinger-poker/README.md

 ### Adding the CSV file

-We expect a CSV file that uses only the column names below.
-We can use some or all of the columns.
-The columns can be in any order.
+We expect a CSV file that uses only the header names below.
+We can use some or all of the headers.
+The headers and associated data can be in any order.
+Note that there is a fixed order on the website which overrides the order of the columns found in the CSV file.

 - `#`
 - `1st`